Electric Car Winter Care Guide

 - Contact us if you notice any windscreen chips or damage

-- Swing by your local garage to check the tyre tread depth – we recommend changing the tyre if the tread reaches 2mm (we cover this!)
+- Swing by your local garage to check the tyre tread depth – we recommend changing the tyre if the tread reaches 2mm (we cover this for our subscribers as part of their subscription)

 - Check for any punctures or sidewall damage on the tyres